brandonhorst/docs.lacona.io/docs/extensions.md

 `lacona-phrases#PreferencePane` for example, can not be represented by a simple string.
 Rather, its result should be an object with methods that do things.
-In the case of `PreferencePane`, there is one method called are `open`.
+In the case of `PreferencePane`, there is one method called `open`.
 If you are extending
 a phrase like this, one good way is to use a class definition, like so: